-On January 28, 2015, the Company announced that it had signed a contract for the re-activation of the company-owned, 400-bed Mesa Verde Detention Facility in California.
-The facility will house immigration detainees under an intergovernmental service agreement between the City of McFarland and ICE.
-The Company completed a \$10 million renovation of the facility at the end of 2014 and expects to begin the intake of detainees at the facility during the second quarter of 2015.
-The facility was previously included in the Company's idle facilities.
-The facility is expected to generate approximately \$17 million in annualized revenues.
+On January 28, 2015, we announced that we signed a contract for the reactivation of our company-owned, 400-bed Mesa Verde Detention Facility in California.
+The facility will house immigration detainees under an intergovernmental service agreement between the City of McFarland and U.S. Immigration Customs and Enforcement ("ICE").